NCATSTranslator/opposites/assertions/results/metakg-assertion-validation/README.md

   1. A class used as the subject or object for a given assertion is not present in Biolink
   1. The predicate used by an assertion is not present in Biolink
-  1. The subject of an assertion is not in alignment with the domain of the assertion's predicate
+  1. The subject of an assertion is not subsumed by the domain of the assertion's predicate
-  1. The object of an assertion is not in alignment with the range of the assertion's predicate
+  1. The object of an assertion is not subsumed by the range of the assertion's predicate

 An explanation for each error is output to a separate line in the file.
 Note that for cases when the subject or object in an assertion is a `mixin`, each descendant of the mixin is validated.
-When an error is detected in these cases, the mixin class is listed along with the erroring class for completeness, e.g. `https://w3id.org/biolink/vocab/Occurrent|https://w3id.org/biolink/vocab/Activity` where `biolink:Occurrent` is a mixin and `biolink:Activity` is a subclass of `biolink:Occurrent`. <br>
+When an error is detected in these cases, you will find the mixin class listed along with the erroring class for completeness, e.g. if a domain mismatch is detected involving `biolinkActivity` where the subject in the assertion is `biolink:Occurrent` (a mixin, and the parent of `biolink:Activity`), then the error message will describe the offending class as `https://w3id.org/biolink/vocab/Occurrent|https://w3id.org/biolink/vocab/Activity`. <br>
 File format is tab-delimited:
 | TEAM_NAME\|API_NAME | ERROR_MESSAGE |
 | ------------------- | ------------- |